Ain't It Funny (Murder Remix): Writing and production

 Rooney explained: "We had changed the sound of Jennifer Lopez [with "I'm Real"] and we didn't have anything else on the [J.Lo] album we could release as a single.
 We had to do another remix to keep the momentum going."
 Then-upcoming artist Ashanti dropped by Irv Gotti's studio in New York.
 She recalled: "Everyone was there and Ja [Rule] was on the floor playing video games, and they had the beat playing in the background.
 Chris Gotti, Irv Gotti's brother, said 'Ja's supposed to be writing this record for J-Lo, but it doesn't look like he's going to be doing anything tonight.
 Why don't you go in there and see what's happening?'
 So that's exactly what I did."
 Ashanti wrote two verses and recorded a demo for the new version of "Ain't It Funny" for Lopez.
 Gotti and 7 flew out to Los Angeles on September 10, 2001, to record the song with Lopez.
 The song was due to be recorded the following day, but was postponed due to the September 11 attacks.
 When work resumed on the song, Gotti called Ashanti from Los Angeles asking her to write another verse for the song.
 She recalled: "I had to write it over the phone and two-way Irv the lyrics."
+After showing P. Diddy the song sampling Flava in Ya Ear, Gotti paid $500,000 for sample clearance of the record.

 Composition and critical response

 "Ain't it Funny (Murder Remix)" is a hip hop song with a duration of three minutes and forty-nine seconds (3:49).
 It is thematically dissimilar to the original track.
-While he was working towards the remix, Ja Rule boasted "I'm about to f--- ya'll up," stating that the song's sampling of Craig Mack's "Flava In Ya Ear" would be "remixed" and "vamped up crazy".
+While he was working towards the remix, Ja Rule boasted "I'm about to f--- ya'll up," stating that the song's sampling of Craig Mack's "Flava in Ya Ear" would be "remixed" and "vamped up crazy".
 He said "It's totally not J. Lo."
 Over the reworking of the "Flava In Ya Ear" beat, Lopez sings about "a boyfriend who keeps messing up," while Rule and Cadillac Tah "drop rhymes" on the track.
 Rule raps that he's "Off the wall like MJ in his early days," which is a reference to Michael Jackson's album Off the Wall (1979).
 The rapper also says "Oh I, never been a sucker for chocha," chocha meaning pussy, the slang term for vagina.
 He continues on to say that people "want" him after they see him "workin' with money," meaning working with Lopez.

 While reviewing the original "Ain't It Funny", Billboard's Chuck Taylor said of the remix release, "Sony has got to be kidding, calling it "Ain't it Funny" when not one note of it is held in common with the original.
 It's a disturbing trend, but one that will surely push J.Lo to a new high."